tlsnotary/docs-mdbook/src/protocol/2pc/dual_execution_with_privacy_only_for_the_user.md

 0. The User and Notary both garble a copy of the encryption circuit, and do OTs for each other.
 For committed OT the Notary constructs the input wire labels and OT encryption keys as $\mathsf{PRG}(\rho)$ where $\rho$ is a randomly sampled PRG seed, and sends $\mathsf{com}_\rho$ to the User after the OT is done.
 1. The User sends her garbled encryption circuit and garbled wires for $k_u$ and $p$.
 She also sends the output decoding information.
 2. The Notary uses his OT values to evaluate the circuit on $k_n$.
 He derives the encoded ciphertext $C$ and decodes it into ciphertext $c$ using output decoding information.[^1]

+    Since the encoding $C$ itself may leak the Notary's private input, we need to briefly describe how the encoding is constructed and how we prevent the leakage.

+    In garbled circuits, the garbler assigns a pair of encodings (called "labels") to each output bit $b$: the "zero label" when $b$ is 0 and the "one label" when $b$ is 1.
+Upon the evaluation, the evaluator will learn only one of those two labels - the so-called evaluator's "active label".

+    To prevent the leakage, the Notary will receive from the User a hash commitment to each label.
+Then the Notary will hash his active label and check that the hash matches one of the two commitments for that output bit.
+    Note that this commitment approach leaks $n$ Notary's input bits (the input is the keyshare) with probability $\frac{1}{2^n}$, which is acceptable for our case as explained in the [first observation](#observations) above.

 3. The Notary sends $C$ to the User.[^2]

     Step 3 is a relaxation of DualEx.
 In DualEx, the User would not learn the Notary's evaluation output at this point.
 As mentioned earlier, in TLSNotary protocol's setting, we are not worried that $C$ may leak the Notary's input, as long as this behaviour will be detected later.
 Also we are not worried about DualEx's inherent 1-bit leakage since it gives no meaningful advantage to the User as explained earlier.

     There is no wiggle room for the User to exploit this relaxation because she is locked into using the inputs she received via OT in Step 0 and she has to pass the DualEx equality check which will follow later in Step 14.